5 lessons for marginalized employees to reclaim the workplace

 DON’T FALL FOR THE TRAP OF PRODUCTIVITY FOR THE SAKE OF PRODUCTIVITY

 It’s important to understand and resist the draw to all things productivity.
 Ideally, you find something that works for you, or something that you can massage into a method that works for you, and then apply said method and get to work.
 You’d only spend time looking into new methods and new tools if something comes up that addresses a need you have or fixes a problem you’ve been working around or struggling with.
 To do anything more runs the risk of obsession, which Vivek Haldar, former Google developer, calls productivity porn.
-When you are seduced by productivity porn, you spend so much time obsessing over new and interesting productivity tips, methods, and tools that you either don’t have the time to apply any of them to your actual work or you don’t bother actually working, instead choosing to pretend you’re being productive by obsessing about productivity.
+When you are seduced by productivity porn, you spend so much time obsessing over new and interesting productivity tips, methods, and tools that you either don’t have the time to apply any of them to your actual work, or you don’t bother actually working, instead choosing to pretend you’re being productive by obsessing about productivity.
 If you’ve ever spent time procrastinating by organizing your to-do list instead of actually doing the things on that list, you know what I mean.
 I asked Haldar about the origin of the concept of productivity porn, and he pointed me to an article by Matt Heinz, published in 2012 in the tech blog GeekWire.
 In the piece, Heinz explained that his wife had come to call his obsession with productivity reading “productivity porn.”
 Heinz promised that in future columns, he would cut through the advice and only offer the most useful tidbits.

 I also experienced as a project manager lots of discussion about the quantified self, a concept suggesting that if you kept track of every quantifiable detail of your life, you could apply data analysis to it to determine, for example, the best time to have lunch.
 “That 2000s culture eventually morphed into the hustle culture of the late 2010s, which by now feels utterly hollow and meaningless,” Haldar told me, and I agree.
 We’re seeing the results of it in today’s gig economy, where all of us are encouraged to keep moving and keep working, regardless of our personal needs or desires, and which is conveniently forcing us to do so simply to survive.